poch-umd/389Rfall2019/week/4/writeup/README.md

 But it was odd at first because the connection would time out and it wasn't obvious that spaces were allowed in the input.
 I initially thought that only single keywords were allowed.
 So I tried various quote characters and double-dashes to get around to what I thought was a single-keyword limitation.
 Multiple commands were tried as well, separated by varying spaces, but with not much luck.

-Fortunately I realized I could include spaces (which overcame a serious limitation) and was able to look in the /home directory and cat the flag.
+Fortunately I discovered that I could include spaces (which overcame a serious limitation) and was able to look in the /home directory and cat the flag.

-  Good!
-Here's your flag: CMSC389R-{p1ng_as_a_$erv1c3}
+`Good!
+Here's your flag: CMSC389R-{p1ng_as_a_$erv1c3}`

 Just by habit I tried ps aux and saw a script running.
-Not knowing what it was (I wanted to know what was in opt first) I did a find opt and cat the script, which showed how the ping script.
+Not knowing what it was (I wanted to know what was in opt first) I did a find opt and cat'd the script, which showed how the ping script operates.
 It appears that this is the script behind the service, somehow the echo commands are redirected to the remote client and the read is taken from the client.

 ~~~~
 #!/bin/bash